flamelink/flamelink/docs/content.md

   .catch(error => console.error('Something went wrong while retrieving the entry.
 Details:', error));
 ```

-> This method is simply a convenience method, but the same can be achieved with the standard `app.content.get()` method by adding the following options:
+> This method is just a convenient way of querying your data, but the same can be achieved with the standard `app.content.get()` method by adding the following options:

 ```javascript
 app.content.getByField('blog-posts', { orderByChild: 'slug', equalTo: 'my-famous-blog-post' })